aardappel/lobster/docs/source/command_line_usage.md

     program does.
 Does the same as adding `import from "RELDIR"` to the top of your program.

--   `--runtime-shipping` : Compile with asserts off.
+-   `--runtime-no-asserts` : Compile with asserts off, don't use unless you know what you're doing.
 -   `--runtime-asserts` : Compile with asserts on (default).
--   `--runtime-verbose` : Compile with asserts on + line info + function tracking
+-   `--runtime-stack-traces` : Compile with asserts on + line info + function tracking
     for better runtime errors (stack traces) and profiling.
 Small effect on speed.
-    `--runtime-debug` : Same as verbose, but now tones inlining way down to get better stack traces.
+-   `--runtime-debug` : Same as verbose, but now tones inlining way down to get better stack traces.
 Larger effect on speed.
+-   `--runtime-debug-dump`: In addition, creates a memory dump file on error.
-Automatically breaks into the graphical debugger on assertion failures.
+-   `--runtime-debugger`: Automatically breaks into the graphical debugger on errors.

 -   `--main MAIN` : after compiling FILE, if present, compile this file and run it.
 This is useful when running Lobster from an editor, where you